Battle of Dinant

 Allies thought, was on their side, and the horrors of the last war were

 still fresh.
+Blockade, perhaps, would bring Germany to its knees.
 French defeat was NOT inevitable.
 The German

 army had great respect